ExpressLRS/Docs/docs/quick-start/transmitters/lua-howto.md

 ![Lua Model Mismatch](../../assets/images/lua/lua-mismatch.jpg)
 </figure>

 The `Armed` message will show up if you have the Arming Switch active (High, ~2000us).
+This is meant to warn users that changing parameters could result in a desync or disconnection with a receiver, resulting into a FAILSAFE.

 If you do not meant to have your system Armed and ready for flying, make sure to toggle this switch to the Disarmed position (Low, ~1000us).
+Update your CH5 settings on the radio so that the output of this switch is correct (Low = disarmed; High = armed).
 See [Switch Configs](../../software/switch-config.md).

 <figure markdown>
 ![Lua Armed](../../assets/images/lua/lua-armed.jpg)
 </figure>

+!!! warning "WARNING"
+	Do not change parameters while ARMED.
+When a parameter is changed, the module goes into Parameter Commit mode, interrupting the normal loop.
+This could result in a desync on some hardware combination which would result in a FAILSAFE.

 ### Folder Titles